-- On page 6, after line 37 of the amendment, insert the following: 1 - "Sec.
-7. RCW 43.155.070 and 2008 c 299 s 25 are each amended to 2 3 read as follows: - (1) To qualify for loans or pledges under this chapter the board must determine that a local government meets all of the following conditions: - 7 (a) The city or county must be imposing a tax under chapter 82.46 8 RCW at a rate of at least one-quarter of one percent; - (b) The local government must have developed a capital facility plan; and - (c) The local government must be using all local revenue sources which are reasonably available for funding public works, taking into consideration local employment and economic factors. - (2) Except where necessary to address a public health need or substantial environmental degradation, a county, city, or town planning under RCW 36.70A.040 must have adopted a comprehensive plan, including a capital facilities plan element, and development regulations as required by RCW 36.70A.040.
+- 13 (1) Creation of additional family wage jobs, rather than displacing jobs from one location to another; - 15 (2) Promotion of the development and sustainability of small 16 businesses; - (3) A reduction of the overall cost for public infrastructure; - 18 (4) Efficiencies in the delivery of goods and services, public 19 transit, and transportation; and - 20 (5) The avoidance of additional costs to state and local governments that adversely impact local residents and small businesses. - 22 Sec.
+2. RCW 43.155.070 and 2008 c 299 s 25 are each amended to 23 read as follows: - 24 (1) To qualify for loans or pledges under this chapter the board 25 must determine that a local government meets all of the following 26 conditions: - 27 (a) The city or county must be imposing a tax under chapter 82.46 28 RCW at a rate of at least one-quarter of one percent; - 29 (b) The local government must have developed a capital facility 30 plan; and - 31 (c) The local government must be using all local revenue sources 32 which are reasonably available for funding public works, taking into 33 consideration local employment and economic factors. - 34 (2) Except where necessary to address a public health need or 35 substantial environmental degradation, a county, city, or town planning 36 under RCW 36.70A.040 must have adopted a comprehensive plan, including 37 a capital facilities plan element, and development regulations as

+- required by RCW 36.70A.040.
 This subsection does not require any county, city, or town planning under RCW 36.70A.040 to adopt a comprehensive plan or development regulations before requesting or receiving a loan or loan guarantee under this chapter if such request is made before the expiration of the time periods specified in RCW 36.70A.040.
-A county, city, or town planning under RCW 36.70A.040 which has not adopted a comprehensive plan and development regulations within the time periods specified in RCW 36.70A.040 is not prohibited from receiving a loan or loan guarantee under this chapter if the comprehensive plan and development regulations are adopted as required by RCW 36.70A.040 before submitting a request for a loan or loan quarantee.

-(3) In considering awarding loans for public facilities to special districts requesting funding for a proposed facility located in a county, city, or town planning under RCW 36.70A.040, the board shall consider whether the county, city, or town planning under RCW 36.70A.040 in whose planning jurisdiction the proposed facility is located has adopted a comprehensive plan and development regulations as required by RCW 36.70A.040.
+A county, city, or town planning under RCW 36.70A.040 which has not adopted a comprehensive plan and development regulations within the time periods specified in RCW 36.70A.040 is not prohibited from receiving a loan or loan guarantee under this chapter if the comprehensive plan and development regulations are adopted as required by RCW 36.70A.040 before submitting a request for a loan or loan guarantee. - (3) In considering awarding loans for public facilities to special districts requesting funding for a proposed facility located in a county, city, or town planning under RCW 36.70A.040, the board shall consider whether the county, city, or town planning under RCW 36.70A.040 in whose planning jurisdiction the proposed facility is located has adopted a comprehensive plan and development regulations as required by RCW 36.70A.040.